GoogleCloudPlatform/DataflowTemplates/v2/pubsub-binary-to-bigquery/README_PubSub_Proto_to_BigQuery_Xlang.md

 ### Required parameters

-* **protoSchemaPath** : The Cloud Storage location of the self-contained proto schema file.
-For example, gs://path/to/my/file.pb.
+* **protoSchemaPath**: The Cloud Storage location of the self-contained proto schema file.
+For example, `gs://path/to/my/file.pb`.
 You can generate this file with the `--descriptor_set_out` flag of the protoc command.
 The `--include_imports` flag guarantees that the file is self-contained.
-* **fullMessageName** : The full proto message name.
+* **fullMessageName**: The full proto message name.
 For example, `package.name`. `MessageName`, where `package.name` is the value provided for the `package` statement and not the `java_package` statement.
-* **inputSubscription** : The Pub/Sub input subscription to read from.
-(Example: projects/<PROJECT_ID>/subscription/<SUBSCRIPTION_ID>).
+* **inputSubscription**: The Pub/Sub input subscription to read from.
+For example, `projects/<PROJECT_ID>/subscription/<SUBSCRIPTION_ID>`.
-* **outputTableSpec** : The BigQuery output table location to write the output to.
+* **outputTableSpec**: The BigQuery output table location to write the output to.
 For example, `<PROJECT_ID>:<DATASET_NAME>.<TABLE_NAME>`.Depending on the `createDisposition` specified, the output table might be created automatically using the user provided Avro schema.
-* **outputTopic** : The Pub/Sub topic to use for unprocessed records.
-(Example: projects/<PROJECT_ID>/topics/<TOPIC_NAME>).
+* **outputTopic**: The Pub/Sub topic to use for unprocessed records.
+For example, `projects/<PROJECT_ID>/topics/<TOPIC_NAME>`.

 ### Optional parameters

-* **preserveProtoFieldNames** : To preserve the original proto field name in JSON, set this property to true.
-To use more standard JSON names, set to false.
+* **preserveProtoFieldNames**: To preserve the original proto field name in JSON, set this property to `true`.
+To use more standard JSON names, set to `false`.
 For example, `false` would change `field_name` to `fieldName`.
-Defaults to: false.
+Defaults to: `false`.
-* **bigQueryTableSchemaPath** : The Cloud Storage path to the BigQuery schema path.
+* **bigQueryTableSchemaPath**: The Cloud Storage path to the BigQuery schema path.
 If this value isn't provided, then the schema is inferred from the Proto schema.
-(Example: gs://MyBucket/bq_schema.json).
+For example, `gs://MyBucket/bq_schema.json`.
-* **udfOutputTopic** : The Pub/Sub topic storing the UDF errors.
+* **udfOutputTopic**: The Pub/Sub topic storing the UDF errors.
 If this value isn't provided, UDF errors are sent to the same topic as `outputTopic`.
-(Example: projects/your-project-id/topics/your-topic-name).
+For example, `projects/your-project-id/topics/your-topic-name`.
-* **useStorageWriteApiAtLeastOnce** : When using the Storage Write API, specifies the write semantics.
+* **useStorageWriteApiAtLeastOnce**: When using the Storage Write API, specifies the write semantics.
 To use at-least-once semantics (https://beam.apache.org/documentation/io/built-in/google-bigquery/#at-least-once-semantics), set this parameter to true`.
 To use exactly-once semantics, set the parameter to `false`.
 This parameter applies only when `useStorageWriteApi` is `true`.
 The default value is `false`.
-* **writeDisposition** : The BigQuery WriteDisposition (https://cloud.google.com/bigquery/docs/reference/rest/v2/Job#jobconfigurationload) value.
+* **writeDisposition**: The BigQuery WriteDisposition (https://cloud.google.com/bigquery/docs/reference/rest/v2/Job#jobconfigurationload) value.
 For example, `WRITE_APPEND`, `WRITE_EMPTY`, or `WRITE_TRUNCATE`.
 Defaults to `WRITE_APPEND`.
-* **createDisposition** : The BigQuery CreateDisposition (https://cloud.google.com/bigquery/docs/reference/rest/v2/Job#jobconfigurationload).
+* **createDisposition**: The BigQuery CreateDisposition (https://cloud.google.com/bigquery/docs/reference/rest/v2/Job#jobconfigurationload).
 For example, `CREATE_IF_NEEDED` and `CREATE_NEVER`.
 Defaults to `CREATE_IF_NEEDED`.
-* **pythonExternalTextTransformGcsPath** : The Cloud Storage path pattern for the Python code containing your user-defined functions.
-(Example: gs://your-bucket/your-function.py).
+* **pythonExternalTextTransformGcsPath**: The Cloud Storage path pattern for the Python code containing your user-defined functions.
+For example, `gs://your-bucket/your-function.py`.
-* **pythonExternalTextTransformFunctionName** : The name of the function to call from your Python file.
+* **pythonExternalTextTransformFunctionName**: The name of the function to call from your Python file.
 Use only letters, digits, and underscores.
-(Example: 'transform' or 'transform_udf1').
+For example, `'transform' or 'transform_udf1'`.
-* **useStorageWriteApi** : If true, the pipeline uses the BigQuery Storage Write API (https://cloud.google.com/bigquery/docs/write-api).
+* **useStorageWriteApi**: If true, the pipeline uses the BigQuery Storage Write API (https://cloud.google.com/bigquery/docs/write-api).
 The default value is `false`.
 For more information, see Using the Storage Write API (https://beam.apache.org/documentation/io/built-in/google-bigquery/#storage-write-api).
-* **numStorageWriteApiStreams** : When using the Storage Write API, specifies the number of write streams.
+* **numStorageWriteApiStreams**: When using the Storage Write API, specifies the number of write streams.
 If `useStorageWriteApi` is `true` and `useStorageWriteApiAtLeastOnce` is `false`, then you must set this parameter.
 Defaults to: 0.
-* **storageWriteApiTriggeringFrequencySec** : When using the Storage Write API, specifies the triggering frequency, in seconds.
+* **storageWriteApiTriggeringFrequencySec**: When using the Storage Write API, specifies the triggering frequency, in seconds.
 If `useStorageWriteApi` is `true` and `useStorageWriteApiAtLeastOnce` is `false`, then you must set this parameter.